pgcentralfoundation/pgrx/README.md

 ## System Requirements

+PGRX has been tested to work on x86_64⹋ and aarch64⹋ Linux and aarch64 macOS targets.
+It is currently expected to work on other "Unix" OS with possible small changes, but those remain untested.
+So far, some of PGRX's build tooling works on Windows, but not all.

 - A Rust toolchain: `rustc`, `cargo`, and `rustfmt`.
 The recommended way to get these is from https://rustup.rs †
 - `git`
 - `libclang` 5.0 or greater (required by bindgen)